-The most convenient way to do this is to fill our your Wedding Request here and submitting it to us.
+The most convenient way to do this is to click here to fill out your Wedding Request.
 Pastor Keith will follow up with you once he receives your form.

 The following items are presented for your information in planning your wedding:

 A church wedding is a service of worship, asking Christ’s blessing upon your marriage and new life together.
 It is a spiritual service of the church, in which the pastor and congregation unites in prayer with you and share in your joy.
 It's also a legal act in which the pastor acts as an official of the state.

 The regulations, guidelines and rules for a wedding are those of the church and the state.
 The music, the vows and the service approved by the Lutheran Church and the congregation.

 The criteria for selection of service and flowers, and placement of bridal party shall be the centrality of the cross of Jesus Christ.
 We want your wedding to be a sacred and holy, as well as joyous service that communicates the love of God’s Christ and his blessings before you and yours!

 Plan Early.
 Church calendars are often very full.
 To make sure you get the date you want, the church should have at least three months notice.
 No weddings on church festival days (Christmas, Easter, etc.)

 Pre-marriage interview.
 The Pastor will want to meet with you and your intended three or more times (as needed) for about an hour a session.
 Every effort will be made to find mutually agreeable times, so flexibility helpful.

 The church receives many requests from individuals outside the congregation.
 Although we see it as an opportunity to minister to each couple, the time and expense can become a burden.
 Therefore, the following guidelines have been approved by the council.